sábado, 26 de mayo de 2001

 Vicente Romero Redondo)

-But she does not know that seeing her walk
+She does not know that when I see her walk

-I know she loves me, she doesn't know that I know
+I know she loves me, she does not know I know—

 II

-her joy is already part of my life
+her joy is now part of my life,

-and the pampering of her soft hand is mine
+and the caress of her gentle hand is mine

 when she feels helpless.